ToshioCP/Gtk4-tutorial/src/sec32.src.md

 But you need to be careful that it can be NULL while the list item is being recycled.
 So, `G_IS_FILE_INFO (info)` is always necessary in callback functions.
 The function retrieves a filename from `info`.
-The string is owned by `info` so it is necessary to duplicate it.
+The string is owned by `info` so it is necessary to duplicate.
 And it returns the copied string.

 GtkNumericSorter compares numbers.